How Aggressive Drivers Cause Car Accidents

-To tangibly illustrate the dangers of aggressive behavior behind the wheel, here’s a hard fact: aggressive driving is responsible for over half of all recent traffic fatalities.
-In California, aggressive behavior, sometimes known as road rage, has been added to the list of behaviors which are now included in the state’s reckless behavior laws.
-A reckless behavior is basically any action which lacks an intention to cause harm, but which nevertheless still goes beyond simple negligence.
+Aggressive driving is responsible for over half of all recent traffic fatalities.
+In California, aggressive behavior, sometimes known as road rage, has been added to the list of behaviors included in the state’s reckless behavior laws.
+Reckless conduct is essentially any action which lacks an intention to cause harm, but goes beyond simple negligence.

-According to statistics compiled by the AAA Foundation for Traffic Safety during a recent four year period, 106,727 fatalities – 55.7% of the total – involved drivers who were guilty of committing one or more common aggressive driving behaviors.
-The most common aggressive driving action in these incidents was by far speeding.
+According to statistics compiled by the AAA Foundation for Traffic Safety, in a recent four-year period, there were a total of 106,727 fatalities.
+About 55.7 percent of these deaths were caused by car accidents, which involved drivers who were guilty of committing one or more common aggressive driving behaviors.
+Speeding was the most frequent aggressive driving behavior that was found in this fatal accident report.

 Aggressive driving greatly increases the likelihood of sustaining severe injuries in a car accident, and possibly even death.
 The National Highway Traffic Safety Administration (NHTSA) has determined that more than 11,000 people are killed yearly in car crashes caused by aggressive driving.
 In dollar amounts, car accidents directly attributable to aggressive driving totaled close to $40 billion dollars in damages, medical costs, and legal fees.